 Only University Copy, Print, and Delivery Services or companies holding a current University of Houston Internal Usage license can fully comply with the University’s policies and procedures for the development and approval of licensed products.

-For a directory of licensed vendors and materials that each vendor has permission to produce with the university marks, please visit our licensing partner’s site, CLC.
+For a directory of licensed vendors and materials that each vendor has permission to produce with the university marks, please visit our licensing partner’s site, Affinity Licensing.

 If you are a company, group, or individual interested in becoming a licensed vendor for the University of Houston, please visit our Licensing Basics page.